CoNarrative/framework-x/site/src/content/overview.md

 # Overview

-framework-x is a reeactive, event-based front-end framework for implementing deterministic state machines in Javascript.
+framework-x is a reactive, event-based front-end framework for implementing deterministic state machines in Javascript.
 It shares much of its API and design with Clojurescript's [`re-frame`](https://github.com/Day8/re-frame), the